 - Authorization of Relocation Expenses

-- Eligible Reimbursement Expenses
+- Covered Expenses

 - Arrangements for Contracting

-The University may pay for relocation expenses of a newly hired faculty and staff member accepting a position with the University, or a present faculty and staff member who relocates within the University from one University geographic location to another (e.g. from one campus location to another).
+The University may pay for relocation expenses of a newly hired faculty, staff, administrator or academic administrator accepting a position with the University, or a present faculty, staff, administrator, or academic administrator who relocates within the University from one University geographic location to another (e.g. from one campus location to another).

-Arrangements for moving employees when the University will provide for the total move shall be coordinated through Purchasing Services by calling the appropriate buyer.
+Arrangements for moving employees when the University will provide for the total move must be coordinated through Purchasing Services by calling the appropriate buyer.
 Purchasing Services will obtain estimates or give instructions to proceed with the move through University-approved vendors under contract.
-A Purchase Order will then be sent to the acceptable vendor.When the University will provide a set amount to be applied to moving expenses that is less than the cost of the total move, Purchasing Services may be used to obtain University contract pricing.
-A Purchase Order will be issued specifying the dollar limit the University will cover, and instructions to the vendor that any remaining balance must be collected from the individual being moved.When the University will provide a set amount of moving expenses and a contract carrier will not be used, the University will reimburse the set amount to the employee.
+A Purchase Order will then be sent to the acceptable vendor.
+Such Purchase Order will specify any maximum dollar limit to be covered by the University and provide instructions to the vendor that any remaining balance is the responsibility of the employee.
+Payment of the remaining balance will be collected by the vendor from the employee directly.